Child care: United States

 Studies show that families in the United States are paying a significant part of their earnings for child care.
 Between 2011 and 2012, the cost of child care increased at up to eight times the rate of increases in family income.
 For a four-year-old child, center-based care ranges from about $4,300 in Mississippi to $12,350 in Massachusetts.
 Lower income families have been disproportionately affected by these increases in child care costs.
 Working families at or near the poverty line did not receive any or enough child care assistance to be able to stay employed and off welfare, and only 12% to 15% of eligible families were served by a Child Care Development Fund subsidy in 1998–1999.

-Economics professor Nancy Folbre reported on a weakness of the Commission for the Measurement of Economic Performance and Social Progress in Paris, saying that one of the major weaknesses of the press coverage of the commission's report in The New York Times, The Wall Street Journal, and The Financial Times was the lack of consideration for unpaid work, such as that of family or community members.
+Economics professor Nancy Folbre commented critically on the Commission for the Measurement of Economic Performance and Social Progress in Paris, saying that one of the major weaknesses of the press coverage of the commission's report in The New York Times, The Wall Street Journal, and The Financial Times was the lack of consideration for unpaid work, such as that of family or community members.